ykcab/N2x-B4x_BMW_Wiki/README.md

 This repository serves as the community-driven source for all things related to the BMW N20 and B48 engines.
 Whether you're a seasoned professional or new to BMW tuning, you'll find a wealth of information and resources to enhance your understanding and get the most out of these engines.

-Visit the [BMW Engine Wiki](https://bmwenginewiki.com) for the full documentation.
+For full documentation visit: [BMW Engine Wiki](https://bmwenginewiki.com) **Site no longer Hosted By Navardi Tuned as of October 31 2024, as such the domain is no longer in use and the project has been taken over by community members from the Discord Server** [BMW N20 N26 B48 B46 B46TU B48TU B48E B48R B48H Discord Server](https://discord.gg/yBR7v2drju).

 ## 🛠️ Supported Engines

 - **N20**: 4-cylinder turbocharged engine found in various BMW models from 2011 to 2017.
-- **B48**: 4-cylinder turbocharged engine introduced in 2014, succeeding the N20 engine.
+- **B48**: 4-cylinder turbocharged engine introduced in 2014, succeeding the N20 engine, with many variations such as the B48H (B48 with Hybrid Electric), B48TU (Gen 2 B48), B48E (M-Lite B48 Gen 2 with 225KW 450NM), B48R (M-Lite B48 Gen 2 with 233KW 400NM) .
 - **N26**: A variant of the N20 engine, used in the USA to meet SULEV standards.
 - **B46**: A variant of the B48 engine, used in the USA to meet SULEV standards.
+- **B46TU**: A variant of the B48TU engine, used in the USA to meet SULEV standards.

 ## 🚗 Key Features

-- **Technical Specifications**: Detailed specs for the N20, B48, N26, and B46 engines, including displacement, power output, and key differences between models.
+- **Technical Specifications**: Detailed specs for the N20, B48, N26, and B46 based engines, including displacement, power output, and key differences between models.
 - **Maintenance Guides**: Step-by-step instructions for routine maintenance, including oil changes, timing chain replacement, and other critical tasks.
-- **Tuning Guides**: Best practices for safely tuning your engine, including recommended software, hardware, and stage upgrades.
+- **Modification Guides**: Best practices for safely modifying your engine, including recommended software, hardware, and stage upgrades.
 - **Common Issues & Fixes**: A list of common problems reported by owners, along with tested solutions and troubleshooting steps.
 - **Community Contributions**: Open to contributions from fellow enthusiasts and experts to help expand and improve the Wiki.